raksonibs/docker_base_images/README.md

 #### Version ruby:2.x-1.0.0

 * Now using semantic versioning for the base image
-* Added entrypoint script `use_dns_server` script (can't use the docker-compose "dns" option because that only accepts static ip addresses)
+* Added entrypoint script `use_dns_server.sh` (can't use the docker-compose "dns" option because that only accepts static ip addresses)

 #### Version ruby:2.x-0.10